Spring ESOL classes start Monday, April 12th, 2021.

-As one of BPL’s largest programs, we’ve helped thousands of people improve their English language skills in a welcoming, fun and educational environment.
+As one of BPL’s largest programs, we’ve helped thousands of people improve their English language skills in an interactive, educational, welcoming environment.

 In our ESOL classes, you can:

-- Take a beginner, intermediate or advanced (Business English) class
+- Take a beginner, intermediate (tech-related) ,or advanced (Business English) class

 - Become more computer knowledgeable